stann37/stann37/README.md

-This is stann37's g=Github page.
+This is stann37's Github page.
 Have a great day.

 <!---